elitepc/elitepc.github.io/_posts/ai/2024-06-22-prompt-engineering-concerns.md

 It's also very clear that most product managers have the tendency to think that a new "fad" is going to solve all their problems.

 I'm more in the middle.
 If you can work with big models, maybe spending more than a day on prompt engineering for most use cases is probably overkill.
-For smaller models, it's probably worth the effort, but tha really has to justify the cost.
+For smaller models, it's probably worth the effort, but that really has to justify the cost.

 The approach I'd recommend would be based in agile.
 Start with a "good enough" prompt.
 Release it.
 Gather feedback.
 Iterate if needed.